|Nutrition Facts (per serving)|

-Preheat oven to 350 F/180 C. Place a baking tray in the oven.
+Preheat the oven to 350 F. Place a baking tray in the oven.

-To make the pastry shell, use pastry to line the base and sides of a 10-inch tart pan with a removable bottom.
+Using the pastry, line the base and sides of a 10-inch tart pan with a removable bottom.
 Gently press the pastry up against the sides, making sure there are no air bubbles.
 Trim to fit and prick the base with a fork.
 Place in the freezer for 15 minutes or until firm.

 Place the tin on the preheated baking tray in the oven and bake for 10 to 15 minutes or until golden.

 Carefully remove the foil and baking beads and set the pastry shell aside to cool.

 Spread out the butternut squash, red onion, red bell pepper, asparagus, and cherry tomatoes in a large baking dish.
-Coat well in oil and season with salt and pepper.
+Coat well with oil and season with salt and pepper.

 Roast in the oven for about 25 to 30 minutes until very slightly charred.
-Set aside and cool slightly, separating the onion layers.
+Set aside and cool slightly; separate the onion layers.

 In a large mixing bowl, whisk together the eggs with the milk and cream.
 Stir in the cheeses, parsley, and salt.

-Spread the roasted vegetables over the bottom of the pastry shell (which is still on the baking tray to catch any drips during baking).
+Spread the roasted vegetables over the bottom of the pastry shell (which should be on the baking tray to catch any drips during baking).

 Let cool for a few minutes and serve warm or at room temperature.

-Cooled quiche can be kept in the refrigerator for up to 3 days.
+Cooled quiche can be kept in the refrigerator, covered, for up to three days.
 Reheat in the oven if serving warm.